 Non-employee directors receive meeting fees of \$3,000 for each Board of Directors meeting attended, other than telephonic meetings, and \$300 for each committee meeting attended.
-Such directors also are reimbursed for reasonable out-of-pocket travel expenses.
+They also are reimbursed for reasonable out-of-pocket travel expenses incurred to attend board and committee meetings.

-Non-employee directors participate in the Company's 1995 Non-Employee Directors' Compensation Plan (the "Director Plan").
+Non-employee directors participate in Advanced Energy's 1995 Non-Employee Directors' Stock Option Plan (the "Director Plan").
 Under the Director Plan, upon first becoming a non-employee director, each participant is granted an option to purchase 7,500 shares of common stock, at the fair market value of the common stock on the date of grant.
-Such options are exercisable as to 2,500 shares upon grant and vest as to an additional 2,500 shares on each of the second and third anniversary of the grant date.
-Also under the Director Plan, on each anniversary of the participant becoming a non-employee director, such person is automatically granted an option to purchase 2,500 shares of common stock at the fair market value of the common stock on the date of grant.
-Such options vest in full on the third anniversary of the grant date.
+These options are exercisable as to 2,500 shares upon grant and vest as to an additional 2,500 shares on each of the second and third anniversary of the grant date.
+Also under the Director Plan, on each anniversary of the participant becoming a non-employee director, the participant is automatically granted an option to purchase 2,500 shares of common stock at the fair market value of the common stock on the date of grant.
+These options vest in full on the third anniversary of the grant date.
 All options granted under the Director Plan have terms of 10 years from the date of grant.
-50,000 shares of common stock have been reserved for issuance under the Director Plan.
-As of March 26, 1999, options to purchase an aggregate of 47,500 shares were outstanding under the Director Plan.
-A proposal to increase the number of shares issuable under the Director Plan will be presented at the Annual Meeting.
-See PROPOSAL NO. 4.
+100,000 shares of common stock have been reserved for issuance under the Director Plan.
+See PROPOSAL NO. 4 --